Updated on June 17, 2021

 4. Attorneys’ Fees: Most commercial leases contain attorneys’ fees provisions.
 These provisions generally provide that the prevailing party in the dispute (the winner) will be able to be reimbursed their reasonable attorneys’ fees if the lawsuit, arbitration or judicial reference ends in their favor.
 Of course, determining the prevailing party and the reasonable amount of attorneys’ fees is left up to the judge, arbitrator or retired judge.

 Step 2 in this process will be in our next blog post.
-In the meantime, to inquire about a free consultation or for help with your commercial leasing dispute, contact us at (310) 954-1877, or send us an email at firstname.lastname@example.org, or a message via our Contact Form.
+In the meantime, contact us at (310) 954-1877, send us an email at firstname.lastname@example.org, or through our Contact Form, to see if you qualify for a free consultation regarding your commercial leasing disputes.